 Train bearers usually come in pairs; they carry and arrange the bride’s dress train.
-This was far more common years ago when the bride’s dress was long, but with the changing fashion there has been little need for them.
+This was far more common years ago when the bride’s dress was long, but with the changing fashion there has been declining need for them.

-Coin bearers hold the pillow where, on top, are coins of silver and gold.
+Coin bearers hold the pillow, on top of which are are coins of silver and gold.
 This wedding ceremony is typically found in Roman Catholic weddings, but has expanded into other Christian weddings.
 There are thirteen coins representing Jesus and his Disciples (which are usually passed down through a generation) decorated in various ways.
 The priest blesses the coins for prosperity and gives them to the groom, who in turn gives them to his bride to reflect a sharing of responsibility.
 This is sometimes seen as testament to the past, when the man was the breadwinner of the family while the woman looked after the home and any children.
 The Wedding coins are usually called “wedding arrhae.”
 And they are sometimes called “unity coins” because of combined silver and gold—as they unite, so too do the bride and groom.

 Ring bearers go back to ancient times—Ancient Egypt, to be precise.
 Some people believe that young boys carried precious jewels on pillows down the aisle at weddings.
 Back then, pillows were a luxury.
 Other people say they go back to medieval times, specifically in Northern Europe, when the ring was presented to the bride on the tip of a sword.
 This served as a reminder of the great commitment of marriage, and the punishment for infidelity.
 (These ring bearers were not children.).
 Many people however tend to look to Victorian England for the root of modern pageboys.
 The boy, often dressed in the likeness of the groom, would carry the bride’s train and prayer book.
 But if the bride’s dress train was short he would instead be the ring bearer.
 The custom of Wedding Coins is believed to have been started by Spanish colonists.

 Nowadays, there is far more leeway with pageboys (girls are, a lot of the time, used instead of boys) unless you wish to go all traditional.
 Some have been known to carry scrolls of “Here Comes the Bride,” so always feel free to make your wedding your own.
-Your little helpers will always elicit adoring coos, no matter what they do.